hackbrightacademy/explore-python/contents/conditionals.rst

 - If-statements

-A Review of Boolean Expressions
+A Review of boolean Expressions
 -------------------------------

 In order to fully understand conditional logic, it's important to have a solid grasp of boolean expressions in Python.
-Remember, a :term:`boolean expression` is a statement or a part of a statement that results in a Boolean value, such as ``True`` or ``False``.
+Remember, a :term:`boolean expression` is a statement or a part of a statement that results in a boolean value, such as ``True`` or ``False``.
 Comparisons are the most obvious and helpful example of boolean expressions.
 Below, we are asking the question: "Is the string 'rainbow rockstar' `the same as` the string 'mermaid unicorn'?"